elyasp/abb-code-test/README.md

 Since i'm using a mock backend with fake data, the same responded json is used in each data unit, resulting in synchronized updating.
 One way I could solve it is by creating a unique axios call for each control (x,y,z,diameter) and have the same amount of states as the combined length of all the features, but the principle remains the same.

-## Next Steps

-- Create a unique data route for each control Unit.
-- Update styling and visual details, and find the exact SVG icons used in the example.
-- Implement the drop-up '...' menu with functionality like export data, refresh component etc.
-- Make responsive & organize into masonry layout